stackabletech/integration-tests/README.md

 ## Run KUTTL tests

-Currently, the some integration tests are adapted to utilize [KUTTL](https://kuttl.dev) instead if Rust.
+Currently, some integration tests are adapted to utilize [KUTTL](https://kuttl.dev) instead if Rust.
 Install KUTTL first as described [here](https://kuttl.dev/docs/cli.html#setup-the-kuttl-kubectl-plugin).
 You can run KUTTL tests (if there is a folder named `tests/kuttl`) via:

     cd <operator>